eyanje/Sigma-Pdfs/README.md

 optional arguments:
   -h, --help            show this help message and exit --cu SEP, --clipboard-urls SEP
-                        Include urls stored in the clipboard, delimited by sep.
+                        Include urls stored in the clipboard as plain text, delimited by sep.
 Use n to specify newlines.
   --cl, --clipboard-links
-                        Include urls stored in links in the clipboard -n NAME, --name NAME  Saves the PDF with a specified name -t, --together        Merges all urls into one pdf, even if multiple urls are passed
+                        Include urls from links in the clipboard -n NAME, --name NAME  Saves the PDF with a specified name -t, --together        Merges all urls into one pdf, even if multiple urls are passed